 Furthermore, in jurisdictions where direct foreign investment is limited or prohibited (such as the PRC, Emerging Markets), the Fund may invest in operating companies based in such jurisdictions through vehicles called Variable Interest Entities (hereinafter "VIE").
 A VIE structure is an offshore intermediary entity that, based on contractual agreements, seeks to replicate the rights and obligations of direct equity ownership in such operating business.
 Because the contractual arrangements do not in fact bestow the Fund with actual equity ownership in the operating company, VIE structures may limit the Fund's rights as an investor and create significant additional risks.
 For example, local government authorities may determine that such structures do not comply with applicable laws and regulations, including those relating to restrictions on foreign ownership.
 In such event, the intermediary entity and/or the operating business may be subject to penalties, revocation of business and operating licenses or forfeiture of foreign ownership interests, and the Fund's economic interests in the underlying operating business and its rights as an investor may not be recognized, resulting in a loss to the Fund and its Shareholders.
-In addition, exerting control through contractual arrangements may be less effective than direct equity ownership, and a company may incur substantial costs to enforce the terms of such arrangements, including those relating to the allocation of assets among the entities.
-VIE structures may also be disregarded for tax purposes by local tax authorities, resulting in increase tax liabilities, and the Fund's control over - and distributions due from - such structures may be jeopardized if the individuals who hold the equity interest in VIE structures breach the terms of the agreements.
-While VIE structures may be widely used to accommodate limits on foreign ownership in certain jurisdictions, there is no assurance that they will be recognized and/or upheld by local regulatory authorities or that di
+In addition, exerting control through contractual arrangements may be less effective than direct equity ownership, and a company may incur substantial costs to enforce the terms of such arrangements, including those relating to increased tax liabilities, and the Fund's control over - and distributions due from - such structures may be jeopardized if the individuals who hold the equity interest in VIE structures breach the terms of the agreements.
+While VIE structures may be widely used to accommodate limits on foreign ownership in certain jurisdictions, there is no assurance that they will be recognized and/or upheld by local regulatory authorities or that disputes regarding the same will be resolved consistently.
+There is a risk that this could have severe adverse impacts on the value of the investments in VIE structures.